 - It takes about 7-10 days for the cough to develop after your dog has been infected, so if they have been in kennels, they will often start to cough when they get home.

-- The annual vaccination covers some of the cause of kennel cough but it is also important to have the extra kennel cough vaccine which is given as drops into the nose, especially if your dog is going into kennels where the risk of infection is high.
+- The annual vaccination covers some of the causes of kennel cough but it is also important to have the extra kennel cough vaccine which is given as drops into the nose, especially if your dog is going into kennels where the risk of infection is high.

 - A single dose is all that is required for this.